-Thirty-eight years ago this week I made a simple decision that changed everything for me -- I became a Christ follower.
+Thirty-nine years ago this week I made a simple decision that changed everything for me—I became a Christ follower.

 When I was 23 my boyfriend and I would discuss the big issues of life, one of them being God.
 We came to the conclusion that God existed.
 My boyfriend worked a night shift, and when he got off work at 5:30 am the only thing on TV was a Christian program.
 He'd talk to me about what was aired, and we both became intrigued with the concept of a personal God, one who wanted to have a love relationship with us.

 The TV preacher suggested that everyone should have a Bible and read it, so we went out and bought a Living Bible.
 My boyfriend and I lived together.
 One day when I came home from work, he told me he'd called an 800 number to talk to someone about God.
 He encouraged me to call the same number.
 The operator invited me to give my heart to Jesus, and I did.

 Until then I didn't understand that faith was a choice.
 I thought we all got to heaven on the group plan—if you went to church at any time in your life, you were in.
 If you were a "good" person, you were in.